 top of page

-The cause of migraines has been debated for centuries.
-Scientific research, however, has shown that migraines are caused by improper neurological function, resulting in attacks that can last from hours to days.
-People who suffer with migraines have a sensitive nervous system that is easily overstimulated by things such as stress, lack of sleep, certain foods, and changes in weather.
+Migraines are caused by improper neurological function, resulting in attacks that can last from hours to days.
+People who suffer with migraines have a sensitive nervous system that is easily overstimulated by things such as stress, lack of sleep, certain foods, changes in weather and more.
 Each person that experiences migraines has unique triggers that bring about their symptoms in varying levels from mild to debilitating, but these triggers are all rooted in the hypersensitivity of their nervous system.

 There are different areas of the brain that are commonly responsible for causing migraine symptoms, and it is incredibly important to address neurological deficits in these areas when treating migraines.